cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 - **Part 1:** Interviewer will review the campaign exercise with the candidate.

-- **Part 2:** Interviewer will review the candidates marketing campaign with the candidate and dive into follow-up questions.
+- **Part 2:** Interviewer will review the candidates marketing campaign with the candidate and and dive into follow up questions on ROI, budgeting, metrics, etc.

 ## **Title: Sales Funnel**